sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       In SONiC, the list of containers contains only one.

    * Node selector labels<br/>
       A label is a `<key>=<value>` pair.
 A manifest may carry multiple labels.
 Each node that joined, can be described with multiple labels.
 A pod will be deployed only in nodes, where all the labels of the manifest are matched with the labels on the node.
-In short of full/subset of node labels should completely match with all labels on the manifest.
+In short a full/subset of node labels should completely match with all labels on the manifest.
 This leads to the term "eligible nodes", where node labels matching is the requirement to meet, for deployment of a pod, in SONiC usage scenario.

-      SONiC switch can add labels describing its version, platform, ... as labels.
+      SONiC switch can add labels describing its version, platform, ....
 This can help create manifests for specific version and platform and ...

    * Daemonset<br/>
       A deamonset is a special kind of pod.
 A daemonset pod is deployed in every node that matches the requirments per manifest.
 In case of daemonset, there is only one instance per node.
 The kube manages pods on SONiC switches using the kind daemonset only.